AID systems

 The primary exercise consideration on Control-IQ is not IOB underestimation but negative IOB: when the algorithm has delivered less than the programmed rate, the display can suggest very low circulating insulin while a recent meal bolus may still be substantially active.
 Negative IOB does not cancel meal insulin.

-The IOB story: at AIT 2h, device IOB shows zero from the 2-hour mark onward while approximately 40–45% of a typical meal dose is still physiologically active.
+The IOB story: at AIT 2h, device IOB shows zero from the 2-hour mark onward while approximately 40 to 45% of a typical meal dose is still physiologically active.
 This is the widest hidden IOB gap of any of the four systems.
-Before exercise, the four-hour heuristic — not the device display — is the reliable safety signal.
+Before exercise, the four-hour heuristic, not the device display, is the reliable safety signal.

 CamAPS FX has a structural IOB rule that makes its responsiveness mechanism distinct from the other three systems.
 According to the EASD/ISPAD 2025 position statement on AID and exercise: only bolus insulin entered via the bolus calculator counts towards IOB (displayed as Active Insulin).
 Algorithm-directed delivery does not count.

 Omnipod 5 uses AIT in a similar way to the 780G, but AIT is not directly user-adjustable.
-The algorithm selects an internal AIT (estimated range 2–4 hours) based on the chosen glucose target.
-A lower, more responsive target drives a shorter effective AIT — creating the same physiological IOB gap seen in the 780G at AIT 2h.
+The algorithm selects an internal AIT (estimated range 2 to 4 hours) based on the chosen glucose target.
+A lower, more responsive target drives a shorter effective AIT, creating the same physiological IOB gap seen in the 780G at AIT 2h.

 Exercise: where the trade-off becomes urgent

-The 20-by-2 rule: 20 minutes of moderate-intensity activity produces a glucose reduction of approximately 2 mmol/L (35 mg/dL) when physiological IOB is low to moderate.
-This principle — featured in the GNL Activity to Lower Highs Explorer — makes activity a non-insulin route to glucose reduction.
+20 minutes of moderate-intensity activity produces a glucose reduction of approximately 2 mmol/L (35 mg/dL) when physiological IOB is low to moderate.
+This principle, featured in the GNL Activity to Lower Highs Explorer, makes activity a non-insulin route to glucose reduction.
 At high IOB (>0.10 U/kg), the same 20 minutes can produce considerably larger drops with continued decline after stopping.

 AID users and exercise carbohydrate: approximately half of MDI guidelines

 AID algorithms detect falling glucose during exercise and progressively suspend basal delivery.
-This algorithm-driven basal suppression reduces effective circulating insulin by approximately 30–50% compared with multiple daily injection (MDI) therapy under the same exercise conditions.
-As a result, carbohydrate requirements for AID users are approximately half those recommended for people on MDI for the same activity type, duration, and intensity — consistent with ISPAD 2022 (Adolfsson et al.) and the EASD/ISPAD 2025 position statement on AID and physical activity.
+This algorithm-driven basal suppression reduces effective circulating insulin by approximately 30 to 50% compared with multiple daily injection (MDI) therapy under the same exercise conditions.
+As a result, carbohydrate requirements for AID users are approximately half those recommended for people on MDI for the same activity type, duration, and intensity, consistent with ISPAD 2022 (Adolfsson et al.) and the EASD/ISPAD 2025 position statement on AID and physical activity.

 Standard exercise carbohydrate tables designed for MDI will substantially overestimate the carbohydrate most AID users need.
 The Exercise IOB Explorer uses AID-specific estimates based on IOB, activity type, and duration.

-The four-hour heuristic — for all systems: “Have I given a bolus for food in the last four hours?”
-If yes, there is physiologically circulating insulin — regardless of what any IOB display shows.
+“Have I given a bolus for food in the last four hours?”
+If yes, there is physiologically circulating insulin, regardless of what any IOB display shows.
 Time elapsed since the last meal bolus is the most reliable exercise safety signal when using AID systems at high responsiveness settings.
-The EASD/ISPAD position statement notes that IOB on AID systems does not accurately reflect peak insulin action, which typically occurs 1–2 hours after the prandial bolus dose.
+The EASD/ISPAD position statement notes that IOB on AID systems does not accurately reflect peak insulin action, which typically occurs 1 to 2 hours after the prandial bolus dose.

 Settings are levers, not prescriptions

 Each system gives clinicians and people with diabetes different levers to pull.
-Understanding which lever does what — and why — is where optimisation begins.
+Tap a system to expand the lever map.

-The AID System Explorer lets you enter age, weight, and total daily dose and see exactly how each system responds at five different responsiveness levels — including algorithm-calculated basal rates, correction doses, and glucose targets.
-The differences between systems at the same responsiveness level are often striking.
+The AID Algorithm Optimiser lets you enter age, weight, and total daily dose, then see exactly how each system responds at five responsiveness levels.

 A note on CGM metrics and HbA1c

 When using time in range (TIR) to guide AID configuration decisions, be aware that HbA1c and TIR can give different signals for the same person.
-Research indicates that in Black ethnic groups and some children, HbA1c may be approximately 5 mmol/mol (0.5%) higher for a given TIR compared with other populations.
+Pemberton, Uday, Krone, Fang and Chalew 2025 (BMJ Open Diabetes Research and Care) showed in a Birmingham UK paediatric T1D cohort (n=168) that Black children and young people have approximately 4 mmol/mol higher adjusted HbA1c than White and South Asian peers at the same mean glucose, independent of CGM use, insulin delivery, and deprivation.
 Escalating AID settings based on HbA1c alone when TIR is already adequate risks delivering excess insulin without glycaemic benefit.
+The personalised matrix in the What Gets Measured Gets Managed guide formalises this with TBR ceilings on every cell.

 No clinician can do this maths in their head